RHDZMOTA/driving_records/README.md

 [proyect in current development]

-This personal proyect aims to determine the best "driving time" for specific routes by using empirical data feed to a simple neural netrwork.
+This personal project aims to determine the best "driving time" for specific routes by using empirical data feed to a simple neural netrwork.

 ### Instructions